-What Etcetera means to me when I started all this
+What Etcetera means to me

 A quick background about the concept of Etcetera: I’ve always admired the fact that one can capture a moment in an ordinary location and highlight the beauty that no one would have been able to notice unless guided by the artist.